SonuNM1/Fullstack-Notes/Docker/Notes.md

 - Any file you add or edit in your host folder -> instantly visible inside container

 - Any file container creates -> instantly visible on your host (unless it's a Docker volume)

+## Dockerfile

+- Dockerfile: a set of instructions for building an image.

+    includes installing dependencies, copying source code, setting configuration, etc.

+    a container is a running instance of an image.